James Ryan (Wisconsin politician): Biography

 Ryan was born on March 24, 1830, at Fort Howard, on the Bay of Green Bay.
 At the time of his birth, this was unorganized land in Brown County, Michigan Territory, and Ryan was one of the first American children born in what would become the state of Wisconsin.
 His parents had arrived there from New York in 1826, just a few months after the completion of the Erie Canal, which facilitated migration to the western territories.

 Ryan received a common school education, and learned the printing trade.
 In 1854, he moved to Appleton, Wisconsin, to work with his older brother Samuel on his newspaper, the Appleton Crescent.
 The brothers would work together on the newspaper for the rest of their lives, the paper they created still exists today as The Post-Crescent.

 At the outbreak of the American Civil War, Ryan volunteered for service, but was refused, failing the physical examination.

 In Appleton, he was chief of the volunteer fire department, served on the city council, and was appointed city treasurer.
-He was elected without opposition to the Wisconsin State Senate in 1875, representing the 22nd State Senate district—Calumet County and the southern half Outagamie County.
+He was elected without opposition to the Wisconsin Senate in 1875, representing the 22nd Senate district—Calumet County and the southern half Outagamie County.
 He was not a candidate for re-election in 1877.
 In the Senate he served on the Committee on Incorporations and Public Improvements.
-After leaving the Senate, he was elected Mayor of Appleton, serving from April 1878 through April 1879.
+After leaving the Senate, he was elected mayor of Appleton, serving from April 1878 through April 1879.

 In 1886, he was appointed postmaster at Appleton by President Grover Cleveland, ultimately serving four years.

 He died at his home in Appleton in 1913, and was interred at Appleton's Riverside Cemetery.